kraflab/dsda-doom/README.md

 - The time with tics is now displayed on the intermission screen (top left corner).
 - The extended hud provides a hybrid of the classic and advanced huds.
 - Use the "restart current map" key while demo recording to perform an in-game restart.
 Known issue: solo net is not preserved properly.
+- You can configure multiple input profiles.
+- You can configure multiple keys to one action.

 ### Changes
 - Smart Totals renamed to Max Totals and fixed to show kill constraint for max.